AntonioNoack/TwemojiPicker/README.md

 and the names for filtering have been taken from [Unicode.com](https://unicode.org/Public/emoji/latest/).

 Used libraries: LWJGL (GLFW + OpenGL).

+Using the script in me/anno/emojipicker/utils, you can also convert your own emoji packs, and pick from them instead.

 ## Install
 This application only is the launcher itself.
 It doesn't launch itself.